 Elevation: 10,857 ft

-This peak is located northeast of Patterson Peak and connected to that peak by a rugged ridge.
+Mount Frank is located northeast of Patterson Peak and is connected to that peak by a rugged ridge.
 Rick Baugher reports he found the unofficial named carved into a rock on the summit.
-USGS Boulder Chain of Lakes
+USGS Boulder Chain Lakes

-Most people access this peak from the west via Fourth of July Creek. [(A)(2) page 229]
+Most people access this peak from the west via Fourth of July Creek [(A)(2) on Page 229].

 Born Lakes/West Face, Class 2+

-Most people climb the peak from Born Lakes via the west face.
-The route up crosses a lot of loose ground.
-It gains the ridge line south of the summit and then follows the ridge to the summit.
+Most people climb the peak from Born Lakes via the West Face.
+The route crosses a lot of loose ground.
+It gains the ridgeline south of the summit and then follows the ridge to the summit.
 See Derek’s GPS track below for the general line.

-Dave reports that “Down climbing the [northeast] ridge was more challenging and more fun than the ridge we had climbed [up Patterson] with a little exposure and a couple short knife edge sections.
-But the rock was stable and all moves were class 3 or easier so not too difficult. . . .
-The [southwest] ridge [of Mount Frank] itself was jagged in several places, and the north side was steep, but fortunately we were able to cheat over to the south side of the ridge for a while to find a way up.
-The route finding made for slow going at times, and it took us almost an hour to reach the summit [from Patterson] . . ..”
+Dave reports: “Down-climbing the [Northeast] Ridge was more challenging and more fun than the ridge we had climbed [up Patterson] with a little exposure and a couple of short knife-edged sections.
+But the rock was stable and all moves were Class 3 or easier so not too difficult.
+The [Southwest] Ridge [of Mount Frank] itself was jagged in several places, and the North Side was steep, but fortunately we were able to cheat over to the South Side of the ridge for a while to find a way up.
+The route finding made for slow going at times, and it took us almost an hour to reach the summit [from Patterson].”
 See Dave Pahlas’ trip report for additional ascent details.

-Derek reports “After climbing Lonesome Peak I was originally hoping to do a separate ascent of the standard route on Mont Frank.
-As I descended the south ridge of Lonesome Peak I saw that I could probably continue along the connecting ridge, start up the north ridge of Mt.
-Frank for a bit, then traverse the face to the standard route via intermittent shelves.
-Down at saddle is where the troublesome towers started, but it was always fairly easy to find Class 3 bypasses—some required dropping lower than others.
-After putting that work on the ridge I decided to continue attempting an ascent of the north ridge of Mt.
-Frank.
+Derek reports: “After climbing Lonesome Peak, I was originally hoping to do a separate ascent of the standard route on Mount Frank.
+As I descended the South Ridge of Lonesome Peak, I saw that I could probably continue along the connecting ridge, start up the North Ridge of Mount Frank for a bit, then traverse the face to the standard route via intermittent shelves.
+Down at the saddle is where the troublesome towers started, but it was always fairly easy to find Class 3 bypasses—some required dropping lower than others.
+After putting in that work on the ridge, I decided to continue attempting an ascent of the North Ridge of Mount Frank.
 It’s Class 3 with lots of zig-zagging and very little time spent directly on the crest.
 I descended the standard route.
-Thanks to all the loose dirt in the gully I made it from summit to grass-level in 10 minutes.”
+Thanks to all the loose dirt in the gully, I made it from summit to grass-level in 10 minutes.”